Watch Chesterfield officers surprise birthday boy ‘obsessed’ with police

 “High five for turning five,” Officer Gonzalez replies.

-Mason’s mother said he started “admiring everything about police officers” over the past year.
+Mason started “admiring everything about police officers” over the past year, according to Valenzuela said.

 In fact, he dressed up as an officer for Halloween last year.